hm21/pro_image_editor/README.md

 ### Web

-If you're displaying emoji on the web and want them to be colored by default (especially if you're not using a custom font like Noto Emoji), you can achieve this by adding the `useColorEmoji: true` parameter, as shown in the code snippet below:
+If you're displaying emoji on the web and want them to be colored by default (especially if you're not using a custom font like Noto Emoji), you can achieve this by adding the `useColorEmoji: true` parameter to your `index.html`, as shown in the code snippet below:

 ```html
 <body>